dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 **Reduced friction:** Intermediaries introduce friction.
 Cash reduces friction.
-An Italian comedian once said that \"the whole *point* of money is to NOT know your customer.\" Note that this is also what made the internet great.
-The whole point of \"the web\" was to NOT know who is on the other side of the computer. \"[True Names][names]\" are not required, to quote Vernor Vinge.[^fn-giacomo]
+An Italian comedian once said that \"the whole *point* of money is to NOT know your customer.\"[^fn-giacomo] Note that this is also what made the internet great.
+The whole point of \"the web\" was to NOT know who is on the other side of the computer. \"[True Names][names]\" are not required, to quote Vernor Vinge.

 [names]: {{ '/names' | absolute_url }}